 We recommend numbering your files once you load them onto the SD Card.
-The Dream Player will understand the numbers '1', '2', '3', or '4' when placed in front of the file name.
+The Dream Player will understand the numbers '1-', '2-', '3-', etc... when placed in front of the file name.
 These numbers indicate to the Dream Player what 'track' they are.
-If you do not number the files, then the oldest file written to the card will be considered track 1.
+If you do not number the files, the Dream Player will not recognize the files, so it is very important to include the "-" at the beginning of the file name.

 You can name your files anything you want.
 For your convenience, you can name the files something sensible like "Mountain Day.wav" on your computer, and then rename the file once it is on the SD Card.
 A good file name is something like "1-Mountain Day.wav" which would be treated as Track-1.